Atlanta residents and Uber drivers excited for golf tournament and the business it will bring to the community

 RELATED: East Lake Golf Club promises TOUR Championship will bring you face-to-face with the action

-Some Uber drivers are hoping the PGA will bring them a lot of business this weekend.
+Some Uber drivers are hoping the PGA TOUR will bring them a lot of business this weekend.

 "This always good business for me every year and I'm expecting to come back here a lot more times this weekend," driver Tosin Oluwo said.